-The organization notes that if the countries included in the Paris Agreement meet the most ambitious goals included in the pact, the expected level of sea rise will be cut in half, which will allow “nations to avoid building untested defenses,” or abandon “many coastal megacities.”
+The organization notes that if countries included in the Paris Agreement meet the most ambitious goals included in the pact, the expected level of sea rise will be reduced to half, allowing “nations to avoid building untested defenses” or abandon “many coastal megacities.”

 Climate Central: Rising sea levels threaten 10% of world’s population

-According to climate scientists, the rising sea levels due to global warming of three degrees Celsius could flood land that is occupied by over 800 million people, or 10% of the world’s total population.
+According to climate scientists, the rising sea levels—due to global warming of three degrees Celsius—could flood land that is occupied by over 800 million people, or 10 percent of the world’s total population.

-This effect of climate change could wipe out countless small island nations, and Asian countries will be particularly effected by rising sea levels.
+This effect of climate change could wipe out countless small island nations, and Asian countries will be particularly affected by rising sea levels.

 Climate Central contends that countries in Asia “make up eight of the top ten most at-risk large nations.”
 A rise in sea levels could impact the lives of over 600 million people in Asia alone.